EHR Software Buyer's Guide

-Implementing the first software you come across is not a very effective way to achieve these goals - you’ll have to do extensive research as well as requirements gathering before choosing an EHR program to assure the software you choose properly fits your specific health organization.
+Implementing the first software you come across is not a very effective way to achieve these goals - you’ll have to do extensive research as well as requirements gathering before choosing an EHR program to ensure the software you choose properly fits your specific health organization.
 Throughout the rest of this article, we’ll discuss the core and secondary electronic health records features you’ll need as well as the most important questions to ask yourself and companies during the selection process.

-Key Features & Functionality
+Basic Features & Functionality

-|Charting & Documentation|||
+|Charting and Documentation||

 Electronic health records software can handle practically every aspect of a healthcare facility’s scheduling, from patient appointments to the staff work schedule.

 Many EHRs come with smart or dynamic scheduling, which automates and color-codes the schedule of employees, specialty equipment, exam rooms and more.
 For example, many health facilities have a limited amount of specialty equipment.
 Smart scheduling helps coordinate the necessary equipment with the proper physician, exam room, and appointment time.
 This eliminates the chance of specialty equipment being assigned to multiple physicians at one time, leading to less delays.